ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

    ``pygad.GA`` class.

--  If the fitness function returns a ``list``, ``tuple``, or ``numpy.ndarray``, then the problem is single-objective.
+-  If the fitness function returns a ``list``, ``tuple``, or ``numpy.ndarray``, then the problem is multi-objective.
 Even if there is only one element, the problem is still considered multi-objective.
    Each element represents the fitness value of its corresponding objective.

 Using a user-defined fitness function allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
-It is very important to understand the problem well for creating it.
+It is very important to understand the problem well before creating it.

 Let's discuss an example: